-Badass Normal: Rand's not a Sphere holder like Setsuko or Mel, but he still kicks mucho ass.
-It's pretty much required of him, since Mel is too inexperienced to be piloting a mech.
+Badass Normal: Rand's not a Sphere holder like Setsuko or Mel, but he still kicks much ass.
+It's pretty much required of him, since Mel is too inexperienced to be piloting a machine.

 The Berserker: The Gunleon's strongest attack could best be described as the machine ripping the enemy apart in a feral rage.

-Nice Job Breaking It, Hero: In Saisei-hen, he gets attacked by a berserking Crowe Broust, and counters with his usual methods.
-The results is a completely trashed Brasta.
+Nice Job Breaking It, Hero: In Saisei-hen, he gets attacked by a berserking Crowe Broust, and counters with his usual methods, leaing to a completely trashed Brasta.
 Just to add to the event, Rand will say something along the line of "Oops".

 Red Baron: "The Crusher", but Rand doesn't like the nickname.

 Running Gag: He prefers "The Heat" monniker, instead.
 He ends up subverting his usual reaction to "The Crusher", on the basis that that gag had already run its course.
 There's also his "Heat Smile", which absolutely everyone comments on as being "stuffy".

 Disappeared Dad: Cielo vanished four years before the start of Z. According to Mel, he got caught in the same kind of dimensional warp that brought Garrod Ran to the Gallian Continent.
 He's only seen in flashbacks and when Xine Espio was disguising as him throughtout Z. Mel hopes she will be reunited with him one day.
 In the Second Super Robot Wars Z: Hakai-hen, he makes an unexpected cameo appearance, provided the player can find him, as the man who hands over the Auto-Repair Machine Parts to Crowe.

 He Is Not My Boyfriend: Inverted; a good chunk of the cast tries to convince her Rand is her surrogate paternal figure and not her love interest.
 She won't have any of that.